 Western New England University School of Law offers many ways to earn a law degree.
 In addition to our three-year full-time program, the School of Law also offers four-year part-time evening and part-time day programs.
 Students may earn advanced law degrees (LL.M.) in Estate Planning and Elder Law.

 Combined Degree Programs

 Western New England University School of Law affords students the opportunity to merge theory with practice.
 Students take advantage of clinical coursework, a wide variety of simulation courses, and participation on a number of moot court teams in order to hone their lawyering skills.
-Our moot court teams have gained national prominence for excellence.
-Recent national titles include the the 2008 American Bar Association Law Student Tax Challenge, and 2009 August A. Rendigs Jr. National Products Liability Moot Court Competition, the 2009 American Bar Association Law Stduent Tax Challenge, and the 2011 Transactional Lawyer Meet.
+Our moot court teams have gained national prominence for excellence for their national titles in the American Bar Association Law Student Tax Challenge, August A. Rendigs Jr. National Products Liability Moot Court Competition, the American Bar Association Law Student Tax Challenge, and the Transactional Lawyer Meet.

 Our 26 full-time faculty members have been educated at the nation’s most prestigious law schools.
 All have practiced law before joining our faculty and several hold additional graduate degrees in other disciplines.
 The School of Law also has 26 adjunct faculty members who bring their current legal practices into the classroom setting.